Amlakit Plateau

 The Amlakit Plateau also known as Hamlakit Plateau, is a plateau located in Çamlıhemşin District of Rize Province, Turkey.
 The plateau is famous for its Varvator festivals.
 A source from 2005 stated that there was a coffeehouse, a grocery store, a mosque, a guesthouse and around 50 wooden plateau houses present, which were mostly active during the summer months.

 Location

-The elevation of the plateau varies between 1900 and 2200 meters.
+The plateau spans 1900 and 2200 meters in elevation.
 It is positioned below Palovit Plateau, adjacent to the pine groves in the valley descending to Zilkale.
-It is one of the plateaus that is easier to reach compared to other plateaus in the region.
+It is one of the plateaus that is easier to reach compared to others in the region.
 The plateau is 55 kilometers from Çamlıhemşin town center and 83.8 kilometers from Rize-Artvin Airport.
 Palovit Stream divides the plateau into two parts.